Taylor-Culick retractions and the influence of the surroundings: Numerical framework

 where $\gammasf$ is the surface tension coefficient between the film ($f$) and the surroundings~($s$), $h_0$ the film thickness, and $\eta_s$ the viscosity of the surrounding medium.
 These visco-capillary scales modify the momentum equation as

-Here, $\Ohs$ is the surroundings Ohnesorge number (eq. (\ref{Eqn::Ohs})), $\tilde{\rho}$ follows $\tilde{\rho} = 1$ and eq.~(\ref{Eqn::density3}) for the two-phase and the three-phase configurations, respectively, and $\boldsymbol{\tilde{f}}_\gamma$ equals the corresponding expressions for the two configurations.
+Here, $\Ohs$ is the surroundings Ohnesorge number (\ref{Eqn::Ohs}), $\tilde{\rho}$ follows $\tilde{\rho} = 1$ and (\ref{Eqn::density3}) for the two-phase and the three-phase configurations, respectively, and $\boldsymbol{\tilde{f}}_\gamma$ equals the corresponding expressions for the two configurations.
 Additionally, the dimensionless viscosities are given by